-- q) Expulsion
+- Expulsion

-- r) Suspension
+- Suspension

-- s) Detention, including Saturday school
+- Detention, including Saturday school

-- t) Clean-up duty
+- Clean-up duty

-- u) Loss of student privileges
+- Loss of student privileges

-- v) Loss of bus privileges
+- Loss of bus privileges

-- w) Notification to juvenile authorities and/or police
+- Notification to juvenile authorities and/or police

-- x) Restitution for damages to school property
+- Restitution for damages to school property

 No District employee or person engaged by the District may inflict or cause to be inflicted corporal punishment on a student.
 Corporal punishment does not include reasonable force District personnel are permitted to use as needed to maintain safety for other students, school personnel, or other persons or for the purpose of self-defense.